EnterpriseDB/tpa/RELNOTES.md

 Advanced Server) for internal use, and the next release will make this feature generally available.

+### Notable changes

+- The new `tpaexec pool-disable-server` and `pool-enable-server` commands can be used to temporarily remove a BDR server from the HAProxy server pool for maintenance (e.g., rehydration) and add it back afterwards (see docs/tpaexec-server-pool.md for details).
+This process works like rolling updates by default, and will wait for any active sessions to end and new connections to be routed to another server by pgbouncer and haproxy.

 ### Minor changes

 - Adapt to new repository filenames/section names CentOS 8 (fixes